hydroper/ts4air/docs/typescript-introduction.md

 ## Vector

-The following are equivalent to `Vector`:
+The following are equivalent to ActionScript's `Vector`:

 ```typescript
 import {DoubleVector, IntVector, UintVector} from 'com.adobe.air/util';